Ecoute: Reviews

+Lukas Hermann's August 2012 review for MacStories was headlined, "Ecoute Is The Best Music Player For iOS.
+Period."
+He praised Ecoute as "a minimalist, easy to use iTunes replacement with iconic UI and many cool hotkey and playback features" and wrote, "This is what caring about good UI is really about."

-Nick Mead from Softonic summarised his review as follow: "Ecoute is an excellent, lightweight alternative to the increasingly bloated issues that you may have been having with iTunes".
+Nick Mead from Softonic summarised his review as: "Ecoute is an excellent, lightweight alternative to the increasingly bloated issues that you may have been having with iTunes".
 Federico Viticci from MacStories described the Mac OS X version of Ecoute as a "small, powerful alternative to iTunes".
-Lukas Hermann from MacStories described the iOS application as "the best music player for iOS".
-Shane Richmond from The Daily Telegraph also praised the iOS application, saying that it is "much more pleasant and user-friendly design than Apple's iPod app".
+Shane Richmond for The Daily Telegraph also praised the iOS application, saying that it is "much more pleasant and user-friendly design than Apple's iPod app".